guysoft/aax_to_mp3_splitter/README.md

 1. Convert the file using AAXtoMP3 (select an aax downloaded to the machine).
 You should now have an MP3.
 2. Run AudibleChapters and get a text file with the list of chapters.
 Don't attempt to run conversions, just the aax file as input, and put the output in a text file.
 You shoul have a text file that has the list of chapters.
 [Here is an example](https://github.com/guysoft/aax_to_mp3_splitter/blob/master/data_file_example.txt).
 3. Create an empty folder
-4. Run the program this script like this:
+4. Run the program this script like this: `python3 splitter.py data_file_example.txt book.mp3 /tmp`

 ```
 splitter.py [-h] file_name input_file output_dir